TobikoData/sqlmesh/docs/concepts/models/sql_models.md

 ```

 ### Model DDL
-The Model DDL is used to specify metadata about the model such as name, [kind](../model_kinds), owner, and cron.
+The Model DDL is used to specify metadata about the model such as name, [kind](../model_kinds), owner, cron, and others.
 The Model statement should be the first statement in your model SQL file.

 Refer to `model` [properties](../overview/#properties) for the full list of properties.

-### Statements
+### Optional statements
-Statements are optional SQL statements that can help you prepare the main query.
-You can do things like create temp tables or set permissions.
-However, you should be careful not to run any command that could conflict with a parallel running model, such as creating a physical table.
+Optional SQL statements can help you prepare the model's `SELECT` statement.
+You can do things like create temporary tables or set permissions.
+However, you should be careful not to run any command that could conflict with the evaluation of the model's query, such as creating a physical table.

-### Main query
+### Model `SELECT` statement
-The main query must contain a standalone SQL Statement that explicitly lists out its columns.
+The model's `SELECT` statement must be a standalone SQL Statement that explicitly lists out its columns.
 The result of this query will be used to populate the model table.

 ## Automatic dependencies
 SQLMesh parses your SQL, so it has a first class understanding of what you're trying to do.
 There is no need for you to manually specify dependencies to other models with special tags or commands.
 For example, given a model with the query as follows: